deadlyvipers/dojo_rules/introduction.md

+this is learning
-this is selfdirectedlearner
+this is internet
-and this is codeschool
+this is universe